zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ## Known Issues ##

-The current version of the Vray Domemaster3D shaders for Vray Standalone (as of 2014-11-26) is a development build.
+The current version of the Vray Domemaster3D shaders (as of 2014-12-24) is a development build.

+The Vray Standalone version generally works without too many issues.

 More work needs to be done to apply a black overlay to the circular outside area of the domemaster frame.
 Right now the DomemasterStereo shader will fill the outside circular area in the frame with a solid color based upon the current data at the 0/0/0 X/Y/Z ray angle.
 Also the shader doesn't apply a circular alpha channel overlay yet.

 The Maya integration is still a work in progress.
 The Domemaster3D shaders aren't yet active in the Maya render view.
 Also, the custom Vray Extra Attributes haven't been linked into the Vray for Maya .vrscene exporter.

+The initial 3DS Max source code has been added in this v0.3 release but the GUI elements need to be completed and there is a `LibDescription` error in the source code/makefile that gives an error during compiling.

 ## Vray Standalone ##

-Right now the DomemasterStereo and LatLongStereo shaders are accessible from Vray Standalone 2.0 using the `vray.exe` command line program.
+Right now the DomemasterStereo and LatLongStereo shaders are accessible from Vray Standalone 2.0 / 3.0 using the `vray.exe` command line program.

 ### DomemasterStereo in a VRSCENE File ###